Your privacy is important to us

 You can however opt out of or change the amount or type of marketing and fundraising communications we send you at any time by letting us know your communication preferences.
 We seek to make this easy for you to do by asking you to let us know about any preferences you have when we communicate with you, and you can also do this by using one of the methods outlined in the ‘Contacting us’ section to do this.

 We will ensure we have a legal basis to use your personal information for the other purposes mentioned in this notice.
 The legal bases we rely on are:

 - Where we have your specific consent to use your personal information for a specific purpose

 - Where we process your personal information for our legitimate interests (or those of a third party)

 - Where the processing of personal information is necessary to perform a contract with you (for example, where you have purchased a product from us)

 - Where the processing of personal information is necessary to comply with a legal or regulatory obligation that applies to us (for example, in some instances, we may be required to share your information with the Charity Commission, Information Commissioners Office, other regulators or law enforcement agencies) or to use your information for due diligence or ethical screening purposes

 You can find out more about your data protection rights on the Information Commissioner’s Office (ICO) website here.

-This policy was last updated in May 2018 and is reviewed annually.
-Alterations to the policy may be made at any point to ensure it accurately reflects our commitment to you and our compliance with appropriate legislation.
+This privacy notice is reviewed annually.
+Alterations to the notice may be made at any point to ensure it accurately reflects our commitment to you and our compliance with appropriate legislation.

-Please check this website from time to time for the latest version of this policy.
+Please check this website from time to time for the latest version of this notice.